kausikimaddula/Follow-Along-ECOM/README.md

 Icons for email input and password visibility toggle

 ## Features
 Responsive UI Designed for smooth customer experience with varying screen sizes.

-- *Password Visibility Toggle:* Users can toggle the password visibility.
+- Password Visibility Toggle: Users can toggle the password visibility.
-- *Validation (Optional):* Can be extended with form validation.
+- Validation (Optional): Can be extended with form validation.

 ## ????
 Technologies Used

-- *React.js* - Component-based UI development
+- React.js - Component-based UI development
-- *CSS* - Styling for the form and layout
+- CSS - Styling for the form and layout
-- *React Icons* - Icons for email and password fields
+- React Icons - Icons for email and password fields

-# Milestone 3: Backend Setup
+## Milestone 3: Backend Setup

 ## Overview
 With Milestone 2 complete, we built the frontend foundation of our e-commerce application.
 In Milestone 3, we focused on setting up the backend by:
  Structuring backend folders
 Setting up a Node.js & Express server
  Connecting the project to MongoDB
  Implementing basic error handling

 This ensures that our application has a strong backend to support future development.

 ## Key Achievements
 1. Organized Backend Folder Structure
 We created a well-structured backend setup:

 graphql
 Copy
 Edit
 backend/
 │── controllers/   # Handles API logic
 │── models/        # Defines database schemas
 │── routes/        # Manages API endpoints
 │── middleware/    # Custom middlewares (error handling, authentication, etc.)
 │── config/        # Database connection setup
 │── server.js      # Main server file
  2. Server Setup with Express.js
 Installed Express.js and configured the backend server.
 Used dotenv to manage environment variables.
 Server runs on PORT 5000 (or from .env file).
-3. Database Connection (MongoDB Atlas) Connected the backend to MongoDB Atlas for data storage.
+ 3. Database Connection (MongoDB Atlas)
+Connected the backend to MongoDB Atlas for data storage.
 Used Mongoose to define models for products, users, and orders.
 Verified the database connection with logs.
-4. Implemented Basic Error Handling Added middleware to catch errors and return clear error messages.
+4. Implemented Basic Error Handling
+Added middleware to catch errors and return clear error messages.
 Improved debugging and user-friendly API responses.
 ## Technologies Used
 Node.js & Express.js – Backend framework
 MongoDB Atlas & Mongoose – Database management dotenv – Manage environment variables
 Cors & Body-Parser – Middleware for API requests

-# Milestone 4: User Model, Controller & File Uploads
+## Milestone 4: User Model, Controller & File Uploads

 # Overview
 In this milestone, we focused on setting up key backend features for user management and file uploads.
 With guidance from our mentor, we completed:
  User Model – Defines how user data is structured in MongoDB.
  User Controller – Handles API logic for user-related operations.
  Multer Setup – Enables image/file uploads for user profiles and products.

 # Key Achievements
 1. Created the User Model (User.js)
 Defined a Mongoose schema for user data, including: name, email, password (with encryption using bcrypt). role (Admin/User distinction). profileImage field to store uploaded images.

-# Milestone 5: Building the Sign-Up Page & Implementing Form Validation
+### Milestone 5: Building the Sign-Up Page & Implementing Form Validation

 # Overview
 In this milestone, we focused on creating a Sign-Up Page where users can register an account.
 We also implemented form validation to ensure users enter correct and valid data before submitting the form.
 This helps improve the user experience and ensures the backend receives clean and structured information.

 # Key Achievements
 1. Built the Sign-Up Page (HTML, CSS, React.js) Designed a clean and user-friendly registration form.
 Used React.js for interactivity and CSS for styling.
 2. Implemented Form Validation
 Name Field: Ensures the name is entered.
 Email Validation: Checks if the email is in the correct format.
 Password Validation: Requires at least 8 characters, one uppercase letter, and one number.
 Error Messages: Displays real-time feedback when input is invalid.
 # Technologies Used
 React.js – Frontend Framework
 HTML & CSS – Form Structure & Styling
 JavaScript (ES6) – Form Validation Logic

-# Milestone 6 - Secure User Signup & Password Encryption
+ ## Milestone 6 - Secure User Signup & Password Encryption

  Milestone 6: Backend Signup Endpoint & Secure Password Storage